enduserrr/cub3D/README.md

 The project consists of two main parts: parsing and processing the map from a file provided as an argument, and rendering the game according to the parsed map and its information.

-This project has been archived in the state it was in at the time of evaluation.
+This project has been archived in the state it was in at the time of evaluation which was passed on 18.12.2024.

 ## Play
 The program takes a map file as an argument.
 Valid and invalid maps can be found in the maps directory.
 Maps in the invalid directory won't work due to incorrectly formatted map files.